DhayananthB/MLalgorithms/readme.md

-# Machine Learninng algorithms implemented from scratch and using sklearn\
+# Machine Learninng algorithms implemented from scratch and using sklearn

+- Simple Linear Regression
-- Linear Regression
+- Multiple Linear Regression